 Read more about Nicky’s collaboration with The Cateran Ecomuseum and Alyth Development Trust in this guest blog: Playing for the Future.

-The MAXwell Centre and their community garden team provide a welcoming and empowering environment where groups and individuals of all ages and backgrounds can learn and share, grow and socialize.
+The MAXwell Centre and their community garden team provide a welcoming and empowering environment where groups and individuals of all ages and backgrounds can learn and share, grow and socialise.
 They support people to address issues affecting them such as poverty, poor health and social isolation through dignified, creative and sustainable solutions.

 Manuela de los Rios, Garden Mentor at the MAXwell, said, “We want to find creative ways to engage more people from our community to share skills and tools, reuse, upcycle and improve the place we live, work and play in.
 Our ambition is to encourage them to connect with each other and with opportunities in our neighbourhood, enjoy the natural and built environment and feel safe and happy.“